 There is some argument, however, among economists that large luxury taxes do have a detrimental affect on the lower income earners as well as the higher income earners.
 Though people on the poverty line might not have the money to buy jeweled watches, taxing jeweled watches to the point where rich people decide to fill their needs with something else means that the lower income shopkeepers and manufacturers of the jeweled watches also suffer and a black market may arise, forcing the government to spend extra money to curb it.

 So what kinds of things are subject to a luxury tax?
 Well, it depends on where you live, as each government has the power to decide what should and should not be taxed.
 Purchases commonly affected by a luxury tax include upscale cottages, real estate over a certain amount, high end imported cars, jewelry, and items governments want to discourage the use of, such as alcohol and cigarettes.
 Because of this, luxury taxes are sometimes known as "sin taxes" or "excise taxes."
 Check with local retailers to see whether the purchase you are considering is subject to a luxury tax.
-This page is compliments of The Dental Health Clinic.
+This page is compliments of Physio Plus Health (sports doctor Toronto).
 All support for our website is appreciated!